-The Hospitals Authority and the State Public School Building Authority have issued bonds on behalf of the Community College of Philadelphia ("CCP").
-Under the Community College Act (Pa.
-P.L.
-103, No. 31 (1985)), each community college must have a local sponsor, which for CCP is the City.
-As the local sponsor, the City is obligated to pay up to 50% of the annual capital expenses of CCP, which includes debt service.
+the local sponsor, the City is obligated to pay up to 50% of the annual capital expenses of CCP, which includes debt service.
 The remaining 50% is paid by the Commonwealth.
 Additionally, the City annually appropriates funds for a portion of CCP's operating costs (less tuition and less the Commonwealth's payment).
+The amount paid by the City in Fiscal Year 2017 was \$29.9 million.
 The amount paid by the City in Fiscal Year 2018 was \$30.4 million.
 The budgeted amount and current estimate for Fiscal Year 2019 is \$32.4 million.
-The budgeted amount for Fiscal Year 2020 is \$33.8 million.